Kendo Rage

 Kendo Rage, known in Japan as Makeruna!
 Makendō (負けるな!魔剣道), is an action video game for the Super Nintendo Entertainment System/Super Famicom by Datam Polystar.
-Seta U.S.A. published the English version.
+SETA published the English version.

 Gameplay

-It is a 2D action side scrolling game.
+Kendo Rage is a 2D action side scrolling game.
+The player controls a fighter that is equipped with a kendo stick capable of melee attacks, and several ranged attacks.
+Certain combos and attacks can be used when the player's energy bar (known as 'Psy' in the game) is appropriately charged.
+There is a boss at the end of each stage, with seven stages total.
+The player begins the game at 04:00, and progress is shown by how fast each stage is completed rather than through a point system.

 Plot

 The original Japanese version of the game stars a girl named Mai Tsurugino (剣野 舞, Tsurugino Mai).
 A spirit detective named Doro (ドロ) finds Mai and asks her to help him attack monsters.

-In the English-language version of the game, an American girl named Josephine "Jo" goes to Japan to attend a summer kendo school.
+In the English version of the game, an American girl named Josephine "Jo" goes to Japan to attend a summer kendo school.
 Her personal trainer, Osaki "Bob" Yoritomo, asks her to fight monsters on the way to school.

 Release

+Makeruna!
+Makendō was released for the Super Famicom on January 22, 1993.

+It was released in North America as Kendo Rage in October 1993 and published by SETA.